Subspecialty examinations

 Please follow the steps below to apply online.

-Submit your application form (expression of interest) to sit the examination — please see the relevant Dates and Registration section above
+Please see the relevant Dates and Registration section above

 Please advise the Examinations and Assessment team via email (assessment@ranzcog.edu.au):